 The dinette is on the passenger side as you walk in and it’s very comfortable for two.
 Since there are no recliners or sofa, we both like to turn sideways on the benches, lean against a cushion behind us and stretch out our legs!

 The louvered window makes it possible to keep the window open even when it drizzles.

 The three-way 6 cubic foot refrigerator can run on 12 volt DC electricity, 110 volt AC or propane.
 The fridge is the same size as the one in our Lynx travel trailer that we lived in during our first year on the road.
 Our fifth wheel had an 8 cubic foot refrigerator.

 The bathroom is on your left as you enter, behind a sliding door, and the kitchen is beyond that.

-As an alternative for showering, there’s also an outdoor shower.
+This camper has two showers, one in the bathroom and one outside.
 Back in our days of camping in our little popup tent trailer, we made good use of our outdoor shower and got a kick out of bathing in the fresh air (in remote places, of course!).
 Mark used to love showering on the back of the boat too!

-The cupboards and drawer space are minimal, but keeping dishware and cookware to a minimum helps.
+The cupboards and drawer space are sufficient.

 Years ago, for the boat, I bought a stainless steel Magma nesting pots and pans set which has several sizes of pots, pans and tops that all stack into each other along with two removable handles.
 I’ve always said this high quality, handy dandy compact kit would be ideal for a truck camper, and it is!
 (I just noticed that Camco and Stansport make similar smaller sets that are much less expensive).